usermkwon12ucsd/cse15l-lab-reports/lab2/lab2_report.md

 ![part1_image2](./Lab3_part1b.png)

 1. I used handleRequest method from lab2 which I duly changed it.
-2. Relevant argument: URI url,
+2. Relevant argument: URI url
+- First Attempt : "localhost:4000/add-message?s=Hello, world."
+- Second Attempt : "localhost:4000/add-message?s=Good Morning"

    Fields:
 - String display -> this variable stores all strings to display on the webpage
 - int index -> this number counts how many times domain is ended with /add-message